akari0624/react-starter_withTypeScript/README.md

 -  react components always contain `JSX` syntax, in TypeScript environment, the extension of these files must need to be `.tsx`.
 - simple js file , their extension must need to be `.ts`.

+### about linting
+- eslint is not capable for TypeScript
+- install `tslint` in local or global. if you run `npm install`, you will install `tslint` locally, since I put that dependency in `package.json`
+- your IDE must need to install proper lint extension to collaborate with tslint, I use `TypeScript TSLint Plugin` in vs-code
+- use your lint rule in `tslint.json` file. [doc](https://github.com/palantir/tslint)

 ### learning resource
 - great docs from [Microsoft TypeScript offical website](https://www.typescriptlang.org/index.html)
 - [Traversy Media  Crash course](https://www.youtube.com/watch?v=rAy_3SIqT-E)